grmangoxx/balatro-ios-build/README.md

 - **ESign** – direct install from iOS
 - **TrollStore** – for devices using TrollStore-compatible iOS versions

-> ⚠️ Requires a valid Apple ID or jailbroken device for sideloading.

 ---

 ## 📦 Notes